 - Verbs ending in “-ir”, such as “vivir“.

 Unfortunately, knowing the ending of a Verb doesn’t tell you automatically if it’s Regular or Irregular, because there are Regular and Irregular Verbs for all of the 3 endings.
-Because of that, you need to learn for each specific verb whether it is regular or not.
+For that reason, you need to learn for each specific verb whether it is regular or not.
 Sorry!

-Anyway, IF a verb happens to be Regular, you need to conjugate each person following the endings showed in this table:
+If a verb happens to be Regular, you need to conjugate for each person adding the endings shown in this table:

-Notice that the conjugation is different for verbs in “-ar”. verbs in “-er” and verbs in “-ir”.
-You need to learn to conjugate the 3 kinds or Regular Verbs before you move on to the Irregulars.
+Notice that the conjugation is different for Regular Verbs in “-ar”, “-er” and “-ir”.
+You need to learn those 3 Regular conjugations before you move on to the Irregulars.

 There are many Verbs which are Irregular in the Simple Present tense.
 We will not see all of them here (you can find long lists on many websites).
-What we will do is see the main categories of Irregular Verbs, explain how the work and and mention a couple of examples for each kind.
+What we will do is see the main types of Irregular Verbs and explain how they conjugate in Simple Present, providing some examples.

-We will divide the Irregular Verbs into 4 categories:
+We will divide the Irregular Verbs into 4 types:

-Verbs for which the 1st Person is “Special”, but the others are Regular.
+- Verbs for which the 1st Person is “Special”, but the other Persons are Regular

-Verbs for which the first person is“special” AND there is an irregularity for most of the other persons.
+- Verbs for which the first person is “Special” AND there is also an irregularity for most of the other persons

-A few Very Irregular Verbs that don’t follow those patterns exactly.
+- A few Very Irregular Verbs that don’t belong to the previous types

-1 – Verbs for which the 1st Person is “special”, but the others are regular.
+1 -Verbs for which the 1st Person is “Special”, but the other Persons are Regular

-The first person includes something that makes it different, but the rest follow the rules we saw for Regular Verbs.
+The conjugation of these verbs for the First Person has something that makes it different, but the rest follow the rules we saw for Regular Verbs.
 Here are some examples: